MdrnDme/github_display_bug/README.md

 ![VS Code Bug Status](https://img.shields.io/badge/VS%20Code%20Bug-Confirmed-red) ![Workflow Impact](https://img.shields.io/badge/Workflow%20Impact-High-orange) ![Microsoft Response](https://img.shields.io/badge/Microsoft%20Response-Pending-yellow)

-## The Problem That's Driving Everyone Insane
+## The Problem That's Breaking Developer Workflows

-Are you sick of VS Code lying to your face about how many files you've actually changed?
-So are we.
+Are you tired of VS Code showing wildly inaccurate file change counts?
+You're not alone.

-VS Code's file change counter is completely fucked.
+VS Code's file change counter is completely borked.
 It shows wildly incorrect numbers that can vary by **thousands** of files from reality, turning a simple "what did I modify?" question into a mystery that would stump Sherlock Holmes.

 **Real Example**: VS Code claimed "88 files changed" when only 10 files were actually modified.
 That's an **880% error rate**.
-Your calculator is more reliable than Microsoft's billion-dollar IDE.
+This isn't just annoying - it breaks real development workflows.

 ## Why This Bug Breaks Real Workflows